vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-runtime.md

 Pre-defined environment variables
 ---------------------------------

 When creating the workshop content, you can use data variables to automatically insert values corresponding to the specific workshop session or environment.
-Examples are the name of the namespace used for the session, and the ingress domain when creating an ingress route.
+Examples are the name of the workshop session, the ingress domain when creating an ingress route, and the name of the Kubernetes namespace associated with a workshop session.

 These data variables could be used to display a YAML/JSON resource file in the workshop content with values automatically filled out.
 You could also have executable commands which have the data variables substituted with values given as arguments to the commands.